 As a professional, Gordon Dymowski consults with nonprofits and small businesses on building their communities through social media; by night, however, maintains his nerdy interests through organizing Net2Chi and the Chicago Doctor Who Meetup Group, and also serves as staff for November’s Chicago TARDIS Convention.
 He is also a writer/blogger, focusing on comics and popular culture on his blog Blog This, Pal!, Comic Related, Chicago Now, and The Baker Street Blog.
 Gordon also co-hosts the weekly Zone 4 podcast, which focuses on a variety of comic, television, and other nerdy interests.
 You can find him on Twitter @gordondym

 Michi Trota is a firespinning geek fiend who was raised on a steady diet of 80s cartoons, anime, and sci-fi/fantasy literature and soundtracks.
 She has a Simpsons quote for every occasion, always bags and boards her comics, and refuses to acknowledge the existence of a fourth Indiana Jones movie.
-Discussions about geek culture, feminism and intersectionality are guaranteed to get her talking for hours – she’s organized two panels at C2E2 and is a semi-regular guest on Loot the Room.
+Discussions about geek culture, feminism and intersectionality are guaranteed to get her talking for hours – she’s organized several discussion panels at conventions such as C2E2 and Wizard World Chicago, and has been a re-occurring guest on Loot the Room.
 She’s an organizer for the Chicago Full Moon Jams, performs with the Raks Geek showcase, and blogs about geekery, food, fire and anything else that catches her fancy at www.geekmelange.com.
 You can follow her on Twitter @GeekMelange.